-Whilst DGNP contains most key and interrelated natural elements present in the region it requires extension of its marine and coastal limit to fully protect reefs on marine terraces near Cabo Cruz.
-At the opposite extreme of the southern boundary, near Pilon, there are small islands, reefs, and mangroves that should also be included within the park.
-However, even without these changes in limits, at this time DGNP has sufficient size, altitudinal and climatic diversity and ecological elements necessary for the long-term conservation of the park's terrestrial ecosystems and in-shore marine ecosystems and their biological diversity, including endemic and migratory species.
-The current legislative framework for the park is adequate but should be improved to include currently excluded marine ecosystems.
+DGNP contains most key and interrelated natural elements present in the region, including the coral reef of Cabo Cruz, sea grass beds and mangroves near Pilon, and the western part of the Park, and old sub-marine terraces up to 30m deep.
+DGNP has sufficient size, altitudinal and climatic diversity and ecological elements necessary for the long-term conservation of the park's terrestrial ecosystems and in-shore marine ecosystems and their biological diversity, including endemic and migratory species.
+The current legislative framework for the park is adequate and include marine ecosystems within the regulations on boundaries of the National Park.